openharmony/docs/en/application-dev/quick-start/arkts-track.md

 ## Overview

-\@Track enables property-level UI updates.
-When a property of a class object is decorated by \@Track, changes to the property will trigger only updates to the UI associated with the property.
-Properties not decorated by \@Track cannot be used in the UI.
+\@Track enables property-level UI re-renders.
+When a class object is a state variable, changes to the \@Track decorated property will only trigger re-renders to the UI associated with the property.
+Properties not decorated by \@Track cannot be used in the UI, otherwise a runtime error will be reported.

 ## Decorator Description